Generated at: 2026-07-01 04:01:13

 Yamazaki

 In the Marketing Department, the time required for matching and consolidating customer data has been reduced to one-tenth of what it was before implementing uSonar.
-Previously, we checked for duplicate company data entirely by hand using Excel functions.
-Since we started using uSonar, we simply upload our lists to PLANSonar, and the key organizational data, such as corporate registration numbers, is automatically assigned.
+Previously, we had to manually check for duplicate corporate data using Excel functions.
+Since we started using uSonar, we simply upload our lists to PLANSonar, and the key fields for organization, such as corporate registration numbers, are automatically appended.

 Conceptual Diagram of PLANSonar Utilization at Concur Japan, Ltd.